There is so much we can’t control no matter what we do.

 “Okay.”
 That’s all I could say.

 God was right.
 Is He ever not?
-I had overcome in so many areas of my life, yet in this one place I kept doing things my way.
-It was a cycle that needed breaking.
+I had overcome in so many areas of my life, yet in this one place I was repeating a pattern I needed to break.

 I walked into my husband’s office to share with him the news.
 Then I told him exactly what God impressed upon me.